Attorney for teen charged in Olathe deadly shooting speaks out

 “They both have listed the same address,” Howe said of two of the suspects in each of these shootings.
 “But the two incidents are not connected in any way.”

 Thursday, FOX4 confirmed Olathe Attorney Carl E. Cornwell will be representing one of the six teenagers charged with killing Cardino at Black Bob Park.
-FOX4 spoke to Cornwell that afternoon.
+WDAF-TV spoke to Cornwell that afternoon.

 “Are they innocent?”
-Cornwell said after FOX4 asked him whether his client was innocent.
+Cornwell said after WDAF-TV asked him whether his client was innocent.
 “I’m not going to say at this point.
 Do I know?
 Yeah, I know.”

 FOX4 also asked him why his client is accused of doing what he did.